Lisa Brown

 Suite 2190, Chicago, IL 60606-6995

 The stand-alone internship program consists of several supervised practice rotations that take place annually between the months of September and early May.
 Interns follow a schedule laid out by the internship director and assistant director and do not follow the official Simmons University Academic Calendar.
 The start and end dates, as well as the winter break schedule, is provided to all interns in the "Welcome Letter" sent out annually in May.
 There is a two-week vacation for the last week in December and the first week in January.
 The final rotation schedule is provided to each intern by the first day of orientation.
 Interns are expected to be in their supervised practice sites 5 days a week (36 hours/week).
-Interns in the stand-alone program will register for Nutrition 451a (fall semester) and Nutrition 451b (spring semester), which includes the supervised practice, weekly internship classes and review days, and Joint Internship classes with Boston area dietetic internship programs.
+Interns will register for Nutrition 451a (fall semester) and Nutrition 451b (spring semester), which includes the supervised practice, weekly internship classes and review days, and Joint Internship classes with Boston area dietetic internship programs.
 Interns are also expected to register for the graduate course Nutrition 452: Program Planning, Implementation and Evaluation in the fall semester (evening course).

 Simmons has two options for completing the dietetic internship.